 Did you see what I did with my 9 patch blocks?
-I made them into a fun summer blanket.
+I made them into a fun tied quilt.
 In case you didn’t know, we live in Florida and don’t often need a heavy quilt.
 I use thin cotton batting (usually Warm and Natural) in all of my quilts, but in the summer even that can seem like a lot.

-You can sew an easy summer blanket like this with any quilt top (or fabric), some flannel fabric for the back, and yarn or embroidery thread to tie it.
+You can sew an easy summer tied quilt like this with any quilt top (or fabric), some flannel fabric for the back, and yarn or embroidery thread to tie it.
 If you want to add batting and make the blanket thicker, I’ll tell you where to do that.

 When I taped my 9 patches on the wall like this to photograph them, I liked the arrangement so much that I sewed them together with 2 1/2” strips of Kona cotton Snow in between.

-You can use any quilt top for this summer blanket tutorial.
+You can use any quilt top for this easy tied quilt tutorial.
 You will need a piece of flannel fabric that is larger than the quilt top for the back.
 Piece the flannel together to make it big enough if your quilt top is large.

-Lay the blanket top on the flannel, right sides together.
+Lay the quilt top on the flannel, right sides together.
 Cut the flannel the same size as the top.

-If you want to add batting to the blanket, smooth out the top and flannel over a piece of batting and cut it the same size also.
+If you want to add batting to the quilt, smooth out the top and flannel over a piece of batting and cut it the same size also.

 Leave these 2 or 3 layers together the way that you cut them.